- Is it Normal to Experience Abdominal Pain While Pregnant?

 Major symptoms of placental abruption include:

-- Constant and worsening abdominal pain
+- Constant and worse abdominal pain

 - Severe hardening of the uterus for an extended duration